A high-quality building access system will enhance the security of your sites.

 "We have 29 sites with 1 door each, 10 doors at the warehouse, 2 at main office, and 4 at CO," Miller said.
 "That gives us a total of 45 doors to electronically control."

-Sherwood would like to implement Stay Open Mode at sites that are "open for business" at specific times.
-Using this mode, a special key would be configured to unlock the door when swiped in the morning, then lock the door again when swiped in the evening.
+Sherwood described a workflow they would like to implement using Stay Open Mode at sites that are open for business at specific times.
+In this concept, a special key would unlock the door at the beginning of the day and lock it again at the end of the day.
 If the door remains unlocked beyond a specified time, an automatic alarm can be created.
-After hours, individual users could enter using their own keys, if they had permission in the Building Access System database.
+After hours, individual users could enter using their own keys if they have permission in the Building Access System database.

 "We'd like to set up a certain time, say 8:00am to 5:00pm, where the door is just unlocked," Sherwood said.
 "It would be good to have that at the main office."